AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/README.md

 3. Lambda functions

-* SnowflakeOrchestrator : This function will consum the content of the Kinesis data stream, afterwards will turn the content of the messages in a file compiling the number of records we configure on the reading settings into a single file into S3 `Raw Landing Zone`.
+* SnowflakeOrchestrator : `Python 3.6` This function will consum the content of the Kinesis data stream, afterwards will turn the content of the messages in a file compiling the number of records we configure on the reading settings into a single file into S3 `Raw Landing Zone`.
 Finally, will pass over a second lambda function the content of the pulled records from the entry Kinesis data streaming , to trigger the streaming ingestion service.
     * To verify the code of this fucntion please go [here](https://github.com/AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/tree/master/src/awslambdas/orchestrator)
     * The configuration of the reading kinesis data streaming for this function is below: notice the continues reading in batches of 100 records.
     ![kinesis-config](https://github.com/AndresUrregoAngel/cloud/blob/master/architectures/aws-connector-kinesis.png)

-* SnowflakeUpsert
+* SnowflakeUpsert : `Java 8` Once the prio function execute the invoke over this pipeline, the records are processed and insert right stratight into the snowflake `Staging Zone`, find out the source code for this function [here](https://github.com/AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/tree/master/src/main/java/lambdaroot)

-4. S3 raw landing zone
+4. S3 raw landing zone: This bucket will host the data insert as result of the step 3 `SnowflakeOrchestrator` execution.
+This step will create sequentially `csv` files in this bucket over the path `kinesiscsv/sensor-<sendorId>`.
+Each of these files content the number of records sets on the batch to read from the Kinesis Data Streaming configuration of the lambda fucntion `SnowflakeOrchestrator`.
+These files will feed the micro-batch process trigger by Snowflake [SNOWPIPE](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html)

 5. Snowflake staging landing zone